 In support of the Movement for Black Lives, we share this collection of teaching ideas and resources.
 The Movement for Black Lives challenges the ongoing murders of African Americans by the police and the long history of institutionalized racism.
 This resource collection was originally published in August of 2014, after the murder of Michael Brown in Ferguson, Missouri.
-See additional resources compiled for the Black Lives Matter Week of Action in Schools.
+See additional resources compiled for the Black Lives Matter at School Week of Action.
 Updated February 2018.

 By Julian Hipkins III

 As the new school year begins, first and foremost on our minds and in our hearts will be the killing of Michael Brown in Ferguson, Missouri.
 Teachers may be faced with students’ anger, frustration, sadness, confusion, and questions.
 Some students will wonder how this could happen in the United States.
 For others, unfortunately, police brutality and intimidation are all too familiar.

 Here are a few ideas and resources for the classroom to help middle and high school students think critically about the events in Ferguson, New York, Cleveland, North Charleston, Baltimore, Hempstead, Minneapolis, Baton Rouge, Tulsa, Baton Rouge, Charlotte, and across the U.S. and ways they can be proactive in their own communities.
 For elementary students, see Teaching About Trayvon Martin with Young Children.

 The Black Panther Party’s 1966 platform, known as the ten-point program, included the demand: “#7.
 We want an immediate end to police brutality and murder of Black people, other people of color, and all oppressed people inside the United States.”
 The issue of police brutality in communities of color has a long history and the Panther platform gives an example of how to turn grievances into a clear set of goals for meaningful change.
 The lesson “‘What We Want, What We Believe’: Teaching with the Black Panthers’ Ten Point Program” by Rethinking Schools editor Wayne Au introduces students to this history and invites them to create their own list of demands.
 You may also want to have students review and compare the demands of the 1963 March on Washington, the Young Lords Party, and the Movement for Black Lives.